Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 - A popup window will open up with your new API key.

 Great, your API key is ready to be used.
 You can copy it to the clipboard.
-We will use it shortly, but let’s talk about store locator plugins for now.
+We will use it shortly, but let’s now talk about store locator plugins.

 Store Locator Plugin for WordPress

-There are multiple store locator plugins that we can use to embed a map on our website.
+We can use multiple store locator plugins to embed a map on our website.
 There are all very similar in their features.

 A store locator plugin will create two components: